OpenNMT/OpenNMT-py/README.md

 ## Data

-Use https://github.com/sinantie/NeuralAmr to generate the linearized and anonymized data.
+Our models expect linearized and anonymized AMR.
+The directory ```NeuralAmrReentrancies``` contains a modified version of the anonymization system of https://github.com/sinantie/NeuralAmr that preserve reentrancies information required by our graph encoders.
+Before running the following experiments, use ```NeuralAmrReentrancies``` to generate the linearized and anonymized data, follow the instructions at https://github.com/sinantie/NeuralAmr#de-anonymizing-parallel-corpus-eg-ldc-versions.

 ## Experiments